 Season Cast Iron Properly

-There are many quality manufactures who make cast iron cookware such as Lodge and Tramontina, but all cast iron needs to be seasoned in the same way, no matter who made it.
+There are many quality manufactures who make cast iron cookware such as Lodge, Tramontina, and Finex, but all cast iron needs to be seasoned in the same way, no matter who made it.
 Follow this guide to properly season a cast-iron skillet.
 Seasoning is important for making sure that cast iron skillets maintain their luster and stand up to routine use.